 Portage to Cache Lake

-Sunset illuminates a vibrant scene of lake and forest in the American North.
+Changing daylight illuminates a vibrant scene of lake and forest in the American North.
 Spindly pine trees and moss-covered boulders fill a narrow strip of land between a watery shoreline in front and a lake behind.
-Yellow streaks of light break through pink clouds and cast a colorful shimmer onto the lake and the bordering forest.
-Red, yellow, and orange rays make trees look like flames and pink and violet shadows make rocks look like striated marbles.
+Streaks of yellow light break through pink clouds and cast a colorful shimmer onto the lake and the bordering forest.
+Red, yellow, and orange rays make trees look like flames, and pink and violet shadows make rocks look like striated marbles.
 In the center, an ancient boulder appears to have naturally split apart, creating openings between the parts and enabling a passageway, or portage, for carrying a boat between the two bodies of water.
 The pathway and the glowing trees draw the viewer’s eyes toward the radiant lake and shore in the distance.
 Gradually one realizes that the eyes of a black bear are staring back.
-Another small animal shape seems to be hanging from a tree branch behind the bear.
 Everything seems at once both still and in transition—a vivid scene of tranquility and of cyclic change, enticing contemplation.

-Uttech does not make drawings or studies while he is in the woods and wetlands, but makes paintings from memory and imagination when he returns to his studio.
-He uses small brushes to layer transparent glazes on his paintings, which take as much as a year to complete.
-Portage to Cache Lake is an original print.
-It was made with layers of ink applied to a printing plate to produce the same high-color, ethereal effects that Uttech achieves in his oil paintings.
-Close observation of the edges of the print permits a view of the different colors of the inks that were applied in sequence.
+Uttech does not make drawings or studies while he is in the woods and wetlands, but makes his paintings and prints from memory and imagination when he returns to his studio.
+Portage to Cache Lake is an original print made in collaboration with printer John Gruenwald, and is not based on a prior painting.
+Working between a limestone keystone and a second stone, the image was drawn with lithographic crayons and printed with successive applications of ink to produce its high-color, ethereal effects.
+Close observation of the edges of the print permits a view of the different colors of inks that were applied in sequence.

 Anchor Standard 1: Generate and conceptualize artistic ideas and work